dailybruin/brand/stack/readme.md

-# The Stack brand assets
+# The Stack brand guidelines

 ## Colors